 Announcing Our New Technique Assessment!

 We are thrilled to announce an exciting new offering at Sahara Dance: Technique Assessments!
-In case you missed it, we recently revamped our curriculum to better serve our students, foster creativity, and nurture talent.
+In case you missed it, we revamped our curriculum earlier this year to better serve our students, foster creativity, and nurture talent.
 The new Technique Assessment goes hand in hand with our updated curriculum by giving students the opportunity to evaluate their current mastery of dance fundamentals and technique level.

-Whether you’re new to Sahara Dance and unsure which class is best for you, feel like your dance is stagnating, or want feedback on how you could improve as an artist, the new Technique Assessment provides you with a framework to understand your current technique mastery and receive detailed feedback and technique recommendations from two teachers: Sahara Dance’s founder and director, Rachel Kay Brookmire, and a second Sahara Dance curriculum teacher of your choice (based on availability).
+If you want a thorough technique evaluation, or feel like your dance is stagnating and want feedback on how you could improve as an artist, the new Technique Assessment provides you with a framework to understand your current technique mastery and receive detailed feedback and technique recommendations from any two teachers of your choice (based on availability).
+Technique Assessments are a comprehensive way to help you determine which classes to take the following session, including performance groups or companies!

 How Does It Work?

-Upon registration, dancers will automatically receive videos of the curriculum choreography.
-Dancers may learn the choreography in classes, a curriculum choreography workshop, and/or by the included recordings.
+Upon registration, dancers will automatically receive an email with a video(s) of the curriculum choreography to perform for the assessment.
+Dancers may further learn the choreography in classes and/or purchase the curriculum choreography workshop recording (see bottom of page).

 Dancers submit their performance videos of the choreography for assessment of technique execution.
 Dancers may submit their performance video in costume if they would like additional feedback on artistic presentation, although this is not a requirement.
 Video submissions should be filmed twice, consecutively and without pause, for each choreography.
 For example, for the Beginner Level, you should submit one video of yourself performing Aziza twice and one video of yourself performing Zeina twice.
 You’ll then email your videos as unlisted YouTube links to techniqueassessment@saharadance.com.